Ezward/gps/index.md

 #### Configure Android NTRIP Client

-- Install Lefebure NTRIP client for android from the android store or from http://lefebure.com/software/android-ntripclient/
+- Install Lefebure NTRIP client for Android from the android store or from http://lefebure.com/software/android-ntripclient/
 - Configure the NTRIP source on Lefebure NTRIP client
     - Configure the NTRIP settings to connect to your NTRIP server.
-Note that the interface wants an ip address, not a url.
-You can usually get the ip address either from the orgnanization's website, or just run the `ping` command with the server's url and it will usually yield the ip address.
+Note that the application wants an ip address, not a url.
+You can usually get the ip address either from the organization's website, or just run the `ping` command with the server's url and it will usually yield the ip address.
         ```
         $ ping rtgpsout.unavco.org
         PING saturn.unavco.org (69.44.86.36): 56 data bytes
         Request timeout for icmp_seq 0
         ```
     - See how it resolved `rtgpsout.unavco.org` to the ip address `69.44.86.36`.

-- Once you setup the caster, you can connect in 'test' mode (no receiver) to see if the client will connect.
+Once you setup the NTRIP caster, you can connect in 'test' mode (no receiver) to see if the client will connect and that you can read corrections.
+Once you know you are getting corrections, then yo can configure a receiver that will get them.

 - Configure the receiver settings.
 You may need to do this _after_ pairing the RaspberryPi and the phone (steps 1, 2 and 3 below) so that the raspberrypi device can be selected in the `Bluetooth Device` field.
     - `Receiver Connection` should be 'External via Bluetooth'
-    - `Bluetooth Device` should be `raspberrypi'
+    - `Bluetooth Device` should be `raspberrypi' (or whatever the nano device is named if using a nano)
     - Leave the other fields to the defaults.

+With both the NTRIP caster and the receiver configured, you can `Connect'.
+It should connect to the ntrip server and then transmit the corrections to the receiver.

 #### Pair RPi/Nano and Phone over Bluetooth

-The bluetooth pairing (steps 1, 2 and 3 below) needs to be done only once on the Raspberry Pi to set it up to connect to the Android Bluetooth.
+Bluetooth pairing (steps 1, 2 and 3 below) needs to be done only once on the Raspberry Pi to set it up to connect to the Android Bluetooth.
 The process was adapted from what I found in this video: https://www.youtube.com/watch?v=sY06F_sPef4

 1. Setup Raspberry Pi for serial over bluetooth (SPP).
 Add the SP profile to the Pi; edit `/etc/systemd/system/dbus-org.bluez.service`.
-In the editor, add the compatibility flaf `-C` to the ExecStart line.
-If necessary, add a second line that starts the serial port (SP) service.
-NOTE: if you don't want the serial port service to start on every reboot, then leave this line out, in which case you will need start the serial port service manually before connecting the phone (see step 4 below).
-When done editing; save the file.
-The two lines in your `dbus-org.bluez.service` configuration should like this when you are done editing.
-When satified reboot the RaspberryPi so this change takes affect.
+In the editor, add the compatibility flag `-C` to the ExecStart line.
+If necessary, add a second line that starts the serial port (SP) service which enables serial-over-bluetooth.
+NOTE: if you don't want the serial port service to start on every reboot, then leave this line out, in which case you will need to start the serial port service manually before connecting the phone (see step 4 below).
+The two lines in your `dbus-org.bluez.service` configuration should like the example below.
+When satified, save the file and reboot the RaspberryPi so the change takes affect.
     ```
     ExecStart=/usr/lib/bluetooth/bluetoothd -C
     ExecStartPost=/usr/bin/sdptool add SP
     ```

-2. Use the bluetoothctl command to pair and trust the phone
+2. With serial-over-bluetooth enable, use the bluetoothctl command to pair and trust the phone
-    - Put the Android phone into bluetooth pairing mode
+    - On the the Android phone, start bluetooth pairing mode (look for new bluetooth devices)
-    - Open a command prompt and start the bluetooth control application by entering `bluetoothctl`.
+    - On the RPi, open a command prompt and start the bluetooth control application by entering `bluetoothctl`.
 You will be placed in the bluetoothctl shell.
-    - Type `agent on` and enter to run the `agent on` command.
+    - Run the `agent-on` command (type `agent on` and enter).
     - Run the `default-agent` command.
     - Run the `scan on` command to start looking for devices.
-It may take a minute, but you should see the device appear; take note of the 48 bit MAC address that is displayed; it will look something like `00:4d:e9:79:eb:a6`
+It may take a minute, but you should see the phone appear; take note of the 48 bit MAC address that is displayed; the MAC address will look something like `00:4d:e9:79:eb:a6`
     - Run `scan off` once you have this information.
     - Run `pair <MAC>`, replacing <MAC> with the device’s MAC address.
     - Once paired, in the future you just have to connect, not pair.
 So in the future just run `connect <MAC>` if the connection does not happen automatically.
     - Run `trust <MAC>` so we don't have to do this again in the future.

-3. Test the pairing.
-    - You should still be in the bluetoothctl shell.
-Run `paired-devices`.
+    - Run `paired-devices`.
 You should see the Android phone in the list of paired devices.
-    - Run quit to exit the bluetoothctl shell.
+    - Run `quit` to exit the bluetoothctl shell.
-    - You should now be back at the command prompt.

 #### Send corrections from phone to RPi/Nano
 Send corrections from the Android NTRIP client to the RaspberryPi or the Jetson Nano.